arfeo/Puzznic/README.md

 Use arrow keys to point on a block, then `Shift` to "grab" it, and, at last, left or right arrow key -- to move it.
 As easy as pie.

+To turn blocks icons mode on or off, press `Space`.
+This mode is on by default, and it's more twisted, as every single time you start playing the game, icons are set for blocks randomly.

 ## Installation

 Clone the project: